 - Freshmen with majors in Nursing; Communication Sciences and Disorders; Middle Childhood Education; Elementary Education; Special Education; K-12 Health and Physical Education; Social Work; and Interpretation: ASL/English are advised in the Advising and Support Center of the College of Education and Health Professions.

-- Freshmen in all other majors and undecided students are advised in the Office of Undergraduate Academic Advising.
+- Freshmen in all other majors and undecided students are advised in the Office of Trojan Academic Advising and Support Center.

 These two offices are also the first points of contact for new transfer student advising.
 Depending on individual circumstances, transfer students may remain in these offices for advising or be referred to academic college centers or academic departments.